4 Different Types of Busbar Schemes in power substations│Electronicsinfos

 Single Bus Bar With Sectionalizer Scheme

-if we divide the single bus bar system into two parts and use one brake and two isolators in each system. we also divide the single bus bar system into multiple systems. how many we need bus bar sections depends on the importance of substations and switching requirements.
+if we divide the single bus bar system into two parts, this type of arrangement is called a single bus bar with a sectionalized scheme.
+In this system, we use one brake and two isolators in part. we also divide the single bus bar system into multiple systems. how many divisions of bus bar sections is depends on the importance of substations and switching requirements.

 Single Bus Bar With Sectionalizer Scheme